Medicare Payment and Volume Information for Consumers

-Beginning in March, 2008, the Centers for Medicare & Medicaid Services (CMS) began posting information on Hospital Compare about selected inpatient hospital stays provided to Medicare patients.
-The new information shows how often Medicare patients were admitted to the hospital for these conditions and what Medicare pays for those services.
-This new information will give consumers even more insight into the quality of the health care that is available at their local hospitals and what Medicare pays for those services.
+In March, 2008, the Centers for Medicare & Medicaid Services (CMS) began posting information on Hospital Compare about selected inpatient hospital stays of Medicare patients.
+The new information shows how often Medicare patients were admitted to the hospital for these conditions (volume) and what Medicare pays for those services (payment).
+This information gives consumers even more insight into the quality of the health care that is available at their local hospitals and what Medicare pays for those services.

-By clicking on www.hospitalcompare.hhs.gov, users will see how hospitals are delivering care to their patients through nationally standardized process of care and outcome measures, and cost information for individual hospitals – all of which can help them make informed choices when selecting a hospital.
+By visiting www.hospitalcompare.hhs.gov, users will see how hospitals are delivering care to their patients through survey results and quality measures as well as payment and volume information for individual hospitals, all of which can help them make informed choices when selecting a hospital.

-For individual hospitals, the average Medicare payment is the total Medicare payment made to the hospital divided by the number of discharges for each DRG.
-The average hospital payments for the same DRG can vary.
+For individual hospitals, the median Medicare payment is published for each MS-DRG.
+The median payment refers to the midpoint of all payments to the hospital for a particular MS-DRG, that is, half the payments were lower and half the payments were higher than the median payment.
+The median hospital payments for the same MS-DRG can vary.
 A hospital can get a higher payment for any or all of the following reasons:

 More information about selecting a hospital can be found at www.medicare.gov.